-The traffic at some of the BCPs is already busy during the morning school starting time and afternoon school dismissal time.
+The traffic at most of the BCPs is already busy during the morning school starting time and afternoon school dismissal time.
 The BCPs have reached their maximum handling capacity during peak hours.
 Also, the handling capacity depends on the agreement between the Governments of Guangdong and Hong Kong.
 In view of these, the facilitating measures on transportation arrangements cannot satisfy the needs of all CBS.
 Parents are thus strongly advised to arrange suitable everyday transportation to school for their children before enrolling their children in schools in Hong Kong.
 They should not solely depend on the facilitating measures on transportation arrangements provided by the Government.